1 Introduction

 The following nomenclature is used in coil design calculations.

-The required wall thickness (tr) for maximum non-shock internal working pressure (P) shall be calculated by Equation (1).
+Equation (1) calculates the required wall thickness (tr) for maximum non-shock internal working pressure (P).

 The maximum internal working pressure (P) may be calculated by Equation (2).